 A team of language and programming experts that understands software translation, graphic design, and of course the detailed colloquial use of the target language, can create a localized version of an app capable of leveraging its popular local appeal, and turning that “local” appeal into even more downloads.

-Marketing Mobile Apps Internationally
+Marketing Mobile Applications Internationally

 Apps are everywhere (but you already knew that).
-Starbucks made almost a third of its sales (29%) last year through prepaid orders online, or via the company’s mobile app.
+Starbucks made almost a third of its sales (29%) last year through prepaid orders online, or via the company’s mobile application.
 And according to BRP Consulting, 70% of retailers are looking to use, or develop apps that will help them identify an individual customer’s particular tastes, in order to deliver a more tailored shopping experiences to their client base.
 With mobile apps projected to generate more than 188 billion dollars in revenue by 2020, app localization — supported by advertising translation services — is no joke.

 For example, the differences between Canadian French and European French, or perhaps the dialects of French spoken in Senegal, come into play when marketing a mobile app across international borders.
 French translation services that know how to combine app localization and software translation with that “je ne sais quoi” element that comes from professional human translation (something a machine just can’t deliver), can help ensure that an app localized into French fits the linguists nuances of regional French dialects spoken around the world.

 This targeted localization can give an app an even greater chance of becoming a local hit, and then a regional hit, and perhaps even an international hit — with the potential of going viral on a global scale.

 App localization involves a good number of moving parts: App translation services, programmers skilled at coding, human translators who have in-depth knowledge of specific industry terminology and local dialects, advertising translation services that know how to market localized apps (what appeals to potential customers, what doesn’t, etc.), language specific services (like French translation services) and more.